Website The Jor-Mac Company

 The Turret Machine Operator is responsible for the operation and set up of the CNC turret presses to produce metal components on a production basis.

-We are looking for individuals to join us on 1st shift.
+We are looking for a motivated individual to join us on 1st shift.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: